nuggit/52-cards/README.md

 ```
 Then open public/cards.html in your browser.

-To test, open testrunner.html in your browser.
+To run tests, open testrunner.html in your browser.

 ## Notes:
-* "Sorted" means Diamonds, Clubs, Hearts, then Spades, Ace to King
+* "Sorted" means Ace to King in Diamonds, Clubs, Hearts, then Spades